-In the United States, the XBB.1.5 variant now 74.7% of sequenced COVID-19 cases.
-In the wake of COVID-19 surges globally, it is alarming to see the long-lasting gaps in high-risk population vaccination coverage in low and middle-income countries.
+In early December 2022, China announced it was rolling back its zero-COVID policies.
+China is now experiencing a surge in COVID-19 infections with models predicting a peak of 3.7 million cases a day in early January 2023, and 1.7 million deaths by the end of April.
+China is reporting that fever clinic visits due to COVID-19 are at a low level despite millions traveling in the region for Lunar New Year.
+In the United States, the XBB.1.5 variant now accounts for roughly 61% of sequenced COVID-19 cases.
+In the wake of COVID-19 surges globally, it is alarming to see the decrease in COVID-19 testing rates in the past weeks and long-lasting gaps in high-risk population vaccination coverage in low and middle-income countries.